eleanorfrajka/ifmeo/content/post/22-10-27-EPOC-meeting/index.md

 ---
-title: Meeting in Southampton for EPOC (Explaining and Predicting the Ocean Conveyor)
+title: Meeting in Southampton for EPOC
 date: 2022-10-27
 ---

-Attending the Royal Society AMOC meeting
+We held a 2-day in-person meeting at the National Oceanography Centre in Southampton, for the EPOC consortium.